neo-project/docs/en-us/sc/quickstart/limitation.md

 public extern static byte[] ToScriptHash(this string address);
 ```

-For example,  `“ASH……wk”.ToScriptHash();` is valid as the compiler can make a conversion to “ABCD”.
+For example,  `"ASH……wk".ToScriptHash();` is valid as the compiler can make a conversion to "ABCD".

 However,  `String xxx = "ASH……wk"; xxx.ToScriptHash();` is invalid as the compiler cannot determine the value of XXX.